Energy company reviews

 Which? verdict on Green Star Energy

-And when we tested customer waiting times for energy companies, Green Star Energy was slower than average to pick up the phone.
-It took 7 minutes 27 seconds in our snapshot investigation, compared with an overall average of 4 minutes and 24 seconds.
+When we tested customer waiting times for energy companies, Green Star Energy was slower than average to pick up the phone.
+It took 7mins 27secs in our snapshot investigation, compared with an overall average of 4mins 24secs.

-When we looked into energy companies' complaints figures, we found that Green Star Energy had one of the lowest levels of complaints per 1,000 customers in the first half of last year, but it was definitely not the speediest to resolve them.
-Just 36% were completed within two days in the first three months of 2018, while only 25% were completed for the three months directly after.
+When we looked into energy companies' complaints figures, we found that Green Star Energy had one of the highest levels of complaints per 1,000 customers in the first half of last year, nor was it the speediest to resolve them.
+Two third or less were completed within two days in the first three months of 2019.
+The best firms managed more than 80% resolution in this time.

 Cons: Customers feel it takes longer than it should to respond to customer service queries